SSR framework for Svelte 5 + Bun with islands-based selective hydration

 <button type="submit" disabled={pending}>{pending ?
 'Signing in…' : 'Log in'}</button>

 </form>The result handler receives { result, formElement, formData, action, update }.
-Calling update({ reset?: boolean }) re-invokes the default fallback — useful when you only want to layer extra behavior on top of the framework default.
+Call update({ reset?: boolean }) to re-invoke the default fallback — useful when layering extra behavior on top of it.

 onPending